codewithz/react-requirement-backend-project/README.md

 ## Authentication

 Some endpoints require authentication.
 To authenticate, obtain an access token by logging in using the `LoginUser` endpoint.
 After successful login, you will receive an access token in the response.
-Use this token as a bearer token in the `Authorization` header for authenticated endpoints.
+Use this token as a bearer token in the `Authorization` header for authenticated endpoints..

 Example: